Pinggy-io/pinggy_website/content/blog/domain_outage_incident_april_2024.md

 Issue with DNS detected.
 The domain pinggy.online went to "serverHold".
 No prior notice or response from the domain registrar.

 All "pinggy.link" URLs are operational.

+Update: April 29, 2024, 07.45 UTC - pinggy.online domain is back online.
+All services are operational.

 ## What can you do to access your tunnel?